-Another metric, the Buffer Time Index, is calculated as the difference between the 95th percentile travel time and the average travel time divided by the average travel time.
+Another metric, the Buffer Time Index measures the reliability of travel service and is calculated as the difference between the 95th percentile travel time and the average travel time divided by the average travel time.
 For example, a BTI of .4 means that a traveler should budget an additional 8 minute buffer for a 20-minute peak trip to ensure 95 percent on-time arrival.

-Districts 2, 4, 5, 6 and 7 are able to capture this information at this time and only on instrumented Interstates.
+In FY 10/11, Districts 2, 4, 5, 6 and 7 were able to capture this information on instrumented Interstates.
 The Districts capture this information at a very granular level, but for the purposes of this report, the indicator will be for the entire Interstate, by system, within each reporting District.
+In FY 11/12, Districts 1 and 3 added instruments to roadway segments on I-75, I-10 and I-110.
+However, Districts 1 and 3 did not experience significant congestion on any roadway segments during FY 11/12 and therefore are not reflected in the following tables.